 Advanced Settings

-This page has various settings that are intended for advanced users to further customize the program:
+This page has various settings that are intended for advanced users to

 System